-Core Curriculum: All FIT courses satisfy the Fitness for Life requirement of the 2014 Core Curriculum.
+Core Curriculum: All FIT courses satisfy the Fitness for Life requirement of the Core Curriculum.
 Students who, for health reasons/special needs or limitations, are unable to participate in the regular health and physical education program may enroll in FIT 114.
 Proper documentation for accommodations must be on file with the Director of Advising and Disability Services.

-To meet Program Learning Outcomes for the upcoming academic year and to provide access to technology, students enrolled in Fitness for Life courses will be required to provide themselves with a laptop computer or tablet with wireless network capability meeting or exceeding the recommended laptop requirements specified under the Technology Tab in Wolf Den.
+To meet Program Learning Outcomes and to provide access to technology, students enrolled in Fitness for Life courses will be required to have access to a laptop computer or tablet with wireless network capability meeting or exceeding the recommended laptop requirements specified under the Technology Tab in Wolf Den.
 Such laptops or tablets must have the basic software functionality of Microsoft Word, PowerPoint, and Excel.
 This functionality is provided free of charge in Windows 365, which all students can access through the Technology Tab in Wolf Den.